udacity/course-collaboration-travel-plans/README.md

 # Travel Destinations

-My change; A simple app to keep track of destinations I'd like to visit.
+My change2; A simple app to keep track of destinations I'd like to visit.